News

-The Alto Tunnel isn’t a new project but thanks to the efforts of MCBC and the Friends of Alto Tunnel, it’s been gaining fresh momentum as advocacy efforts over the last year have revived a project that had lost energy during the pandemic.
+The Alto Tunnel isn’t a new project.
+Thanks to the efforts of MCBC and the Friends of Alto Tunnel, it’s been gaining fresh momentum.
+Advocacy efforts over the last year have revived a project that had lost energy during the pandemic.

-In April 2023 we hosted the Alto Tunnel Campaign Reboot to a great turnout and much excitement.
-Since that launch party, MCBC and the volunteers from Friends of Alto Tunnel have been busy pushing the tunnel float through parades, tabling at local events and along the Mill Valley Sausalito Pathway, and collecting signatures on our petition.
-Last week, along with nearly two dozen volunteer speakers, we presented the Marin County Board of Supervisors with our petition, signed by over 2,000, asking for work on the tunnel to continue.
+In April 2023, we hosted the Alto Tunnel Campaign Reboot to a great turnout and much excitement.
+Since that launch party, MCBC and the volunteers from Friends of Alto Tunnel have been busy.
+They have been pushing the tunnel float through parades, tabling at local events, and along the Mill Valley Sausalito Pathway.
+Additionally, they have been collecting signatures on our petition.
+Last week, along with nearly two dozen volunteer speakers, we presented the Marin County Board of Supervisors with our petition.
+It was signed by over 2,000, asking for work on the tunnel to continue.

 Tarrell Kullaway and Don Herzog with the petition in front of Marin Board of Supervisors Room